MakeraInc/CarveraFirmware/ISSUE_TEMPLATE.md

 ## How to file an issue

-If you encounter an issue Carvera Community Firmware, you are welcome to [submit an issue](https://github.com/Carvera-Community/Carvera_Community_Firmware/issues)
+If you encounter an issue using the Carvera Community Firmware, you are welcome to [submit an issue](https://github.com/Carvera-Community/Carvera_Community_Firmware/issues)

 Since this firmware is a modification to the carvera core firmware, please do not pester Makera with bug reports while using it.